 We encourage you to contact Wellbeing Support Services if you feel that you need support, as intervention at an earlier stage is better than treating a crisis and can be more beneficial in the long term.
 If you are on campus and require immediate out of hours support, you can contact Campus Security on 024 7652 2222, or read Wellbeing Support Services' emergency contact information.

 Alternatively, Warwick Nightline offers a student-run, confidential, and non-judgmental peer-to-peer support service.
 Their trained volunteers are happy to listen to anything you may wish to discuss.
 They are available to call in term time from 9pm to 9am weekdays, to instant message from 9pm-1am on weekends, and their email is always open, including in vacation.

 We want to ensure that you are supported in all areas of your postgraduate life and be part of a thriving postgraduate community at Warwick.
-We host regular events so that you can take a break from your study and chat with other postgrads.
-There is a relaxation room in the Postgrad Hub with comfortable seating, soft lighting, books and games to help you unwind.
-We also host a number of wellbeing-themed events and programmes throughout the academic year to encourage a healthy approach to study.
+We host regular events online to keep you connected with other students and the postgraduate community.

 Postgrad Realities is our online wellbeing course created in collaboration with Wellbeing Support Services.
 The modules take you through the obstacles that you're likely to face during your postgrad journey and equip you with practical tools and strategies to help to overcome these obstacles.
 Each module can be completed at your own pace, and address issues such as impostor syndrome, procrastination, isolation, perfectionism and stress and anxiety.